sjbennett123/polarlarp/content/current_writeups/_index.md

 - Finishing up the website updates and starting to fill in details from his notes.
 - send brittany rope
+- Add encounter bloody fist scouting party

 ### Website Updates

 - Defend against NON array data in national monster cards and role cards.
+- Vulnerabilities: [Double Damage from Healing May Not Cast Healing] must parse an array properly
 - add plotline name to module and click to go to plotline overview
 - ADD A CONDITION FOR LAYOUT BIENG NIL for MISC Logic
 - add link from rumor to module